u-blox/u-blox-sho-OpenCPU/zephyr/boards/arm/ubx_mininorab12_nrf5340/doc/index.rst

-.. _ubx_evknorab10_nrf5340:
+.. _ubx_mininorab12_nrf5340:

-EVK-NORA-B10
-############
+MINI-NORA-B12
+#############

 Overview
 ********

+The MINI-NORA-B12 is a single-board development kit for evaluation and development on the u-blox NORA-B12 module containing the Nordic Semiconductor nRF5340 and the Skyworks SKY66405-11 front-end module (FEM).
+GPIO pins P1.08 and P1.09 are reserved for the FEM module CTX and CRX.

-The EVK-NORA-B10 is a single-board development kit for evaluation and development on the u-blox NORA-B10 module containing the Nordic Semiconductor nRF5340.
-EVK-NORA-B10 is equivalent to the Nordic Semiconductor nRF5340 DK.
+The MINI-NORA-B12 is a single-board development kit for evaluation and development on the u-blox NORA-B12 module containing the Nordic Semiconductor nRF5340.

 The nRF5340 is a dual-core SoC based on the Arm® Cortex®-M33 architecture, with: